 The Best “Spots” For Catfish: I often hear anglers asking about “spots” or making comments about not “taking spots”.
 Fish of all species (catfish included) often move on a daily or even hourly basis.
-Just because the fish are there right now doesn’t mean they will be an hour, day or week later.
-“Spot” fishermen fish areas because the caught fish there before.
+Just because the fish are there right now doesn’t mean they will be an hour, day, or week later.
+“Spot” fishermen fish areas because they caught fish there before.
 Successful catfish anglers fish areas because the fish are there while they’re fishing.
 Don’t be a “spot fisherman”, you’ll catch more catfish.
-[Tweet It]

 What’s Structure?
-Structure is the physical changes of the water body, such as points, humps, ledges, river channels, drop offs etc. If you drained all of the water from a lake the structure would remain.
+The structure is the physical changes of the water body, such as points, humps, ledges, river channels, drop-offs, etc. If you drained all of the water from a lake the structure would remain.

 What’s Cover?
-Cover is the “extra” features in a body of water.
-Items like docks, fallen trees or timber and vegetation are cover.
-Cover can be natural or man made.
+The cover is the “extra” features in a body of water.
+Items like docks, fallen trees or timber, and vegetation are cover.
+The cover can be natural or man-made.

 What Kind Of Structure Holds Catfish?
-The short answer is all of it (or at least most of it based on seasonal movements).
-Catfish love structure so areas like points, humps and drop offs are favorite areas to catch catfish among many catfish anglers.
+The short answer is all of it (or at least most of it is based on seasonal movements).
+Catfish love structure so areas like points, humps, and drop-offs are favorite areas to catch catfish among many catfish anglers.

-Underwater Highways: Catfish often follow major tributaries when moving between structure following them to other areas.
-Look for smaller tributaries, points humps and other structure that intersect with or are near these main channels and you’ll find fish.
+Underwater Highways: Catfish often follow major tributaries when moving between structures, following them to other areas.
+Look for smaller tributaries, points humps, and other structures that intersect with or are near these main channels and you’ll find fish.

 When Searching For Catfish, Look For Irregularities: When searching for fish and scanning new waters look for irregularities in the area.
-For example if scanning a river channel look for another second tributary, change in structure or isolated cover in the area.
+For example, if scanning a river channel look for another second tributary, change in the structure, or isolated cover in the area.

-Flathead Catfish Like Combinations: Flatheads like combinations of cover and structure with variety of depths in the same general area.
+Flathead Catfish Like Combinations: Flatheads like combinations of cover and structure with a variety of depths in the same general area.
 The biggest flathead catfish often prefer the thickest and most complex locations.
-[Tweet It]

 Water Temperature: Water temperature plays a major role in fishing for all species of fish catfish included.
 Fish don’t have calendars or clocks so they base their movements and activity on water temperature and food.
 Pay close attention to water temperature and how it relates to catching fish and you’ll find that water temperature often plays a major factor in your catfishing success.

-Wind Direction: Pay close attention to wind direction.
-Wind moves plankton which is the primary food source for Threadfin and Gizzard shad.
+Wind Direction: Pay close attention to the wind direction.
+The wind moves plankton which is the primary food source for Threadfin and Gizzard shad.
 When the wind blows in a consistent direction you can use this as a tool to find and catch shad as well as catfish.

 When Can You Catch Catfish, What Time Of Year?
 If you live in an area that doesn’t ice out you can catch catfish all year long.
 There’s no “season” where you cannot catch catfish in most areas of the country.
 Fall and Winter are seasons where many anglers don’t think of fishing but these seasons are a favorite for many hardcore catfish anglers!
 Winter catfishing is one of our favorites, winter catfish action is excellent!

-Fish Year Round: Catfish can be caught all year long, Winter, Spring, Summer and Fall so don’t put your gear away because of the weather.
-Savvy catfish anglers know that some of the best fishing comes during some of the worst weather conditions.
+Fish Year-Round: Catfish can be caught all year long, Winter, Spring, Summer, and Fall so don’t put your gear away because of the weather.
+Savvy catfish anglers know that some of the best catfishing comes during some of the worst weather conditions.